jbmokuz/pocket-monster-of-the-week/Playbooks/water.md

 **+Clever**

-Success: You all go where you wanted.
+10+: You all go where you wanted.

-Mixed: You don’t quite manage it.
+7-9: You don’t quite manage it.
 Either you are all separated, or you all appear in the wrong place.

 Miss: disaster strikes.